-Peeler crab can be stored live in plastic trays in the fridge.
-However, this is difficult, complicated and time consuming, as it requires aerating the water with equipment which is usually used in fish tanks.
+Peeler crab can be stored live in plastic trays in the fridge, but this is difficult, complicated and time-consuming, as it requires aerating the water with equipment which is usually used in fish tanks.
 Furthermore, if a number of crabs have been gathered then they will all be at different stages of peeling, meaning some may revert to hardbacks before they can be used as bait.
 For this reason it is best to use live peeler crabs soon after they have been collected or purchased.
 Luckily for anglers peeler crabs can be frozen, and lose very little of their effectiveness during the freezing process.
 Once peeler crabs have been prepared (see below) the peeler crab bodies, legs and claws should be placed in the freezer on a plate or chopping board for around fifteen minutes.
 After this time they will be partially frozen and should be removed from the freezer and wrapped in clingfilm – peeler crab bodies can be wrapped individually, while legs and claws can be wrapped in bunches of four or five.
-When frozen in this way peeler crab will keep for at least two years in a domestic freezer.
+When frozen in this way peeler crab will keep for several years in a domestic freezer.

 Preparing Peeler Crab

 Whether a peeler crab is being prepared to use as bait or freeze for future the same process is followed.
-First it should be killed humanely by piercing it between the eyes with a narrow bladed knife.
+First, it should be killed humanely by piercing it between the eyes with a narrow-bladed knife.
 Remove the legs and claws by twisting them away from the body.
 Do not throw them away as they are also usable as bait in their own right.
-Next peel the crab by removing the main shell from the back of the crab and work the way around removing the shell from the rest of the body one section at a time until the shell comes off completely.
+Next, peel the crab by removing the main shell from the back of the crab and work the way around removing the shell from the rest of the body one section at a time until the shell comes off completely.

 The gills of the crab are located on either side of the body.
 They are sometimes referred to as ‘dead man’s fingers’ and are usually removed by anglers and discarded.
 Other smaller sections of shell can be pulled away from the underside of the crab to complete the peeling process.
 The crab body is now ready to be mounted onto the hook if it is being used fresh, or frozen if it is being kept for future use.
 Crab legs and claws can be peeled by pulling away each segment of shell off the claw or leg (it should come away easily if the crabs are at the peeler stage).
-After this is done the legs or claws are then also ready to use as bait or be frozen.
+After this is complete the legs or claws are then also ready to use as bait or be frozen.

 When targeting big cod, bass and rays it is best to use a single large peeler crab body (or two smaller ones) in order to provide a bait large enough to attract these species.
-When fishing for smaller species large peeler crab can be cut in half to produce two baits.
+When fishing for smaller species a large peeler crab can be cut in half to produce two baits.
 Whichever is used it is best to push the point of a hook through a leg socket of the crab, through the body, and then back out through another leg socket as this is the most secure way of hooking this bait.

 Legs and claws can be hooked in threes and fours and secured with bait elastic to produce baits for flatfish and smaller species.
 It is often a good idea to protect crab baits by incorporating a Breakaway Impact Shield into the rig as this helps ensure that the bait is in the best condition once it is at the seabed.
 Sections of large crab or whole small peelers can be combined with any other sea fishing bait to produce a cocktail.
 Peeler crab and ragworm, lugworm, mussel, mackerel or razorfish would all make excellent sea fishing baits.
 Legs and claws can be also be used to tip off worm baits.